d5/tengo/docs/builtins.md

 ## govm

-Starts a goroutine which run fn(arg1, arg2, ...) in a new VM cloned from the current running VM, and returns a goroutineVM object that has wait, result, abort methods.
+Starts a goroutine which runs fn(arg1, arg2, ...) in a new VM cloned from the current running VM, and returns a goroutineVM object that has wait, result, abort methods.

+The goroutineVM will not exit unless:
+1. All its descendant VMs exit
+2. It calls abort()
+3. Its goroutineVM object abort() is called on behalf of its parent VM The latter 2 cases will trigger aborting procedure of all the descendant VMs, which will further result in #1 above.

 ```golang
 var := 0